Skip to main content

 • Open the Freedom app.

-• Go to the Settings section.
+• Go to the Settings tab.

-• Scroll down to the Permissions section.
+• Scroll down to the Needed Permissions section.

 • You will be redirected to the permissions screen.
 Ensure that all required permissions for Freedom are turned on.